 This depends on what you’re interested in.
 If big, exciting water is what your group is looking for, then high-water season is the best time.
 Mid-June to early July is traditionally the high-water season.
 When rivers run at their peak, it can make for a big ride.
 Keep in mind some sections may close due to high water conditions.
 Most people enjoy a normal run off-season, which is mid-May to late-August.
 Water levels and weather are very unpredictable, so book a date that best suits the group and be prepared for the unexpected.
 There really is no bad time to go white water rafting in Colorado.

 Avoid cotton clothing, as it tends to get wet and stay wet – not to mention taking valuable warmth from your body’s surface.
 For rafting, bathing suits and shorts are recommended with comfortable, secure footwear such as tennis shoes or sport sandals.
-While not required, we do provide wetsuits, splash jackets, and booties at no additional charge.
+While not required, we do provide wetsuits, splash jackets, and booties at no additional charge on the Blue River and Clear Creek.
 This equipment isn’t mandatory but it is designed to keep you warm.
 Towels are best kept in your vehicles at the office and don’t do you much good on the river because there is no way to keep them dry.
-For rafting and other activities your best bet would be materials such as wool, polypro, fleece, micro fleece, polyester, waterproof jackets, and any other outdoor material that dries fast.
-There is limited space on the rafts, so you should limit what you bring to what you can wear.
-Personal flotation devices (PFDs) are included with all rafting adventures and helmets on all Clear Creek, Blue River, and inflatable kayak and paddle boarding river trips.
+For rafting and other activities, your best bet is materials such as wool, polypro, fleece, micro fleece, polyester, waterproof jackets, and any other outdoor material that dries fast.
+A raft has limited space, so you should limit what you bring to what you’re wearing.
+Personal flotation devices (PFDs) are included with all rafting adventures, and helmets on all Clear Creek, Blue River, and inflatable kayak and paddle boarding river trips.
 If you have any questions please give us a call and we can give you information so that you know what to expect and can plan accordingly.

 The weather in the Colorado Rocky Mountains is very unpredictable and varies from mile to mile and minute to minute.
-Colorado averages over 300 days of sunshine a year.
-The odds are, the weather will be good.
+Colorado averages over 300 days of sunshine a year, so the odds are that the weather will be good.
 We run our outdoor activities in all weather conditions, rain or shine, and have gear available to help keep you comfortable, even in the worst conditions.
 Wetsuits, neoprene booties, and splash tops can really make a big difference and make your trip a pleasurable one.
 Don’t forget, you’re going to get wet rafting, even on the sunniest of days.
 Weather is not a cause for cancellation.

 Nope!
 Except for advanced and expert trips, you can go white water rafting even if you can’t swim.
 Each person will be fitted with a Type-V Coast Guard-approved personal flotation device (life jacket) to be worn while on the river at all times.
 This life jacket is designed to float the wearer on his/her back with his/her head out of the water.
 Guests are instructed on the proper use of this life jacket in a safety orientation talk before departure.
 It does help to have some knowledge of swimming, especially in some of the more aggressive sections.

 All our guides go through extensive training, basic first aid, CPR, and all river guides are certified by the state of Colorado.
-Rafting is an adventure sport and involves a degree of risk on the part of the participant.
-Although we take precautions to ensure a comfortable and enjoyable trip, we cannot be responsible for lost or damaged articles and/or personal injury.
+Rafting is an adventure sport and involves a degree of risk to the participant.
+Although we take precautions to ensure a comfortable and enjoyable trip, we cannot be responsible for lost or damaged articles or personal injury.
 It is important for the group to choose a trip within their entire group’s limits.
 Colorado Rafting Company/Colorado Adventure Guides is committed to the safety of our guests.
 Due to the inherently dangerous nature of some outdoor recreation activities in the backcountry, all participants are required to acknowledge these risks by reading and signing a liability waiver prior to trip departure.
-All participants under the age of 18 must have a liability/health history waiver signed by a parent or legal guardian.
-In addition to this form, the health history questionnaire must be filled out for each participant.
-All information submitted is completely confidential; it is for the guide’s use and would only be shared in the event of an emergency with medical and/or rescue personnel directly caring for the guest.
+All participants under the age of 18 must have a liability waiver signed by a parent or legal guardian.
+In addition to this, we ask each participant to disclose relevant health information.
+All information submitted is completely confidential; it is for the guide’s use and would only be shared in the event of an emergency with medical or rescue personnel directly caring for the guest.
 It is Colorado Adventure Guides’ policy that all Emergency Contacts be a person over the age of 18 and not participating in the same guided trip or course.

 The elevation in town in Breckenridge is 9,600 feet above sea level.
 Most towns in Summit County share similar elevations with Silverthorne being the lowest at 9,035’.
 When adjusting to altitude, the body needs to work a little harder.
 Those of us who live here carry enough oxygen in our blood to feel well during activity.
-Your body will try to make extra oxygen molecules during this acclimation process.
-You might experience difficulty sleeping, difficulty catching your breath even during mild exertion, a racing heart rate, nausea, and a loss of appetite.
-To prepare for your trip, we recommend hydrating, eating well and getting a full-night’s rest.
-While you are in Summit County, we recommend the same course of action.
+Your body will try to use extra oxygen during this acclimation process.
+You might experience difficulty sleeping, difficulty catching your breath, even during mild exertion, a racing heart rate, nausea, and a loss of appetite.
+To prepare for your trip or whenever you’re in Summit County, we recommend hydrating, eating well and getting a full-night’s rest.
 Try to avoid drinking alcohol on your first night.
 Altitude affects people differently, and can affect the same person differently on separate occasions.
-Sometimes altitude sickness symptoms are indicative of a more serious illness and you might need to con sult a physician.
-If you deal with chronic pulmonary, cardiac, or other health issues like asthma, COPD, diabetes, CHF or if you are pregnant you should consult your doctor before your activity.
+Sometimes altitude sickness symptoms are indicative of a more serious illness, and you might need to consult a physician.
+If you deal with chronic pulmonary, cardiac, or other health issues like asthma, COPD, diabetes, CHF or if you are pregnant, you should consult your doctor before your activity.
 Our guides are trained to recognize altitude sickness symptoms in the field.

-Cancelling and Rescheduling will be honored 48 HOURS PRIOR to guided adventures.
+Cancelling and rescheduling will be honored 48 HOURS PRIOR to guided adventures.
 An administrative fee of 10% will be assessed for all rescheduling and cancelled reservations.
-All activities are Rain or Shine.
+All activities are rain or shine.
 In case of operational cancellation due to adverse or unsafe conditions prior to start time, first we will attempt to reschedule.
 If rescheduling is not possible, you will receive a full refund.
-Operators, including guides in the field, reserve the right to shorten or reroute activity in the case of unmanageable hazards or inability of guest to complete the objective.
+Operators, including guides in the field, reserve the right to shorten or reroute an activity in the case of unmanageable hazards or the inability of guest to complete the objective.
 Completion of objective-based routes is not guaranteed.

 No-shows will be charged the full price.

-River and rapid classifications is another great way to determine the suitable age for a river trip for your group.
+River and rapid classifications are a great way to determine the suitable age for a river trip for your group.
 Remember that classification can change with weather and water conditions.

 Intermediate = aggressive first timers, teens